Geothermal heat pumps: Costs, types & benefits

 Homeowners who install geothermal heat pumps should be able to chip off a substantial amount of the upfront cost through the use of incentives and rebates.
 Here’s what to look for:

-The largest incentive available for anyone installing a geothermal heat pump is the 26% federal tax credit known, otherwise known as the renewable energy Investment Tax Credit (ITC).
+The largest incentive available for anyone installing a geothermal heat pump is the 30% federal tax credit known, otherwise known as the Clean Energy Tax Credit.

-It’s worth noting that this 26% federal tax credit applies to other forms of renewable energy, as well.
+It’s worth noting that this 30% federal tax credit applies to other forms of renewable energy, as well.
 Its most common application is for solar panels - of which there are well over 2 million installations.
-We explore the use of the federal tax credit for solar, in detail, in this blog).
+We explore the use of the federal tax credit for solar, in detail, in this blog.

 State and utility incentives